rahulma5777/rahul-portfolio-dotnet-fullstack/README.md

 ```
 Open your browser to `http://localhost:3000` to view the UI.
 The
 application will fetch data from the API at `http://localhost:5000` by
  default.
 You can configure the API base URL in
  `frontend/src/services/api.js`.

+> **Note:** The current front‑end does not implement authentication.
+> Protected API endpoints (those requiring a token) are intended for
+> demonstration purposes only.
+You can extend the UI to support
+> logging in and storing the JWT token for authenticated calls.

 ### 5. Explore stored procedures (optional)